Ancient, historic, and modern canals of Phoenix, Arizona

 • Ancient canals.
 The ancient canals were dug many hundreds of years ago by a group of people that we call the Hohokam.
 The best place to learn more about this system is to visit Pueblo Grande at Washington and 46th Street.

-The image above is from the 1909 booklet "The Salt River Valley"
+The image at the top of this post is from the 1909 booklet "The Salt River Valley"

 Posted by Brad Hall